 - Replace User-Agent string indicates if the recorded User-Agent request header should be replaced with the browser's value.

-- User Agent is the given User-Agent value for the browser.
+- User-Agent is the given User-Agent value for the browser.

 Note: How StresStimulus emulates web browsers:

 (a) Maintains request concurrency based on specific connection limits for the selected browser type.
-For non-browser application, the limit is 1.
+For a non-browser application, the limit is 1.

 (b) Injects the appropriate user-agent string into the requests;

 (c) Maintains the browser mix distribution, if more than one browser is selected.